anup-moitra/foundational-linux-training/01-understanding-linux-concepts/03-what-is-linux.md

 ### 🖥️ Introduction

-Linux is a type of software that helps your computer work.
-It is widely used on servers, in the cloud, on Android phones, and even on small devices like the Raspberry Pi.
-This chapter explains the basics in simple terms.
+Linux is a type of software that helps computers function.
+It is widely used on servers, in the cloud, on Android phones, and even on small devices such as the Raspberry Pi.
+This chapter explains the basics in clear and simple terms.

-### 📚 What Will You Learn
+### 📚 What You Will Learn?

 - What “Linux” means
 - Where Linux is used